jobs.ac.uk - Great jobs for bright people

 Salary and Conditions

-Permanent positions are available but many staff are employed as part-time or temporary contracts.
+Permanent positions are available but many staff are employed on part-time or temporary contracts.

 Permanent staff can opt into a final salary pension scheme (Teachers Pension Scheme).
 Sick pay allowance varies from institution to institution but is often more generous than the private sector.
 Maternity and paternity leave also vary from institution to institution.
 Staff can join the University and College Union.